-Figure 1. the development of Remittance and Migran worker of Indonesia in 2005-2018 (Source: World Development Indicators, 2019)
+Figure 1.
+The development of remittance and migration worker of Indonesia in 2005-2018 (Source: World Development Indicators (2019))

 The momentum of economic recovery in some countries amid rising global uncertainty.
-The economic slowdown is affected by slowing global economic growth, especially China.
-In addition, the trade war occurred between China and the United States also poses a great risk which can be a threat to economic growth.
+The economic slowdown is affected by slowing global economic growth, especially in China.
+Also, the trade war that occurred between China and the United States poses a great risk which can be a threat to economic growth.
 To be able to maintain good economic growth momentum, Indonesia continues to strive to achieve ideal economic conditions.
-In this condition of economic growth, Indonesia needs to pay attention to other external factors such as remittances, investment and imports which are also important factors in increasing economic growth (Tahir et al., 2015; Driffield & Jones 2013; Issahaku et al., 2018).
+In this condition of economic growth, Indonesia needs to pay attention to other external factors such as remittances, investment, and imports which are also important factors in increasing economic growth (Tahir et al., 2015; Driffield & Jones 2013; Issahaku et al. 2018).

 Figure 2.
-The Development of Indonesia's Economic Growth in 2009-2018 (Source: World Development Indicators, 2019)
+The Development of Indonesia's Economic Growth in 2009-2018 (Source: World Development Indicators (2019))

 Indonesia's economic growth in 2018 was 5.17%.
-It had enhancement than the provious year of 5.07% (Figure 2).
+It had an enhancement than the previous year of 5.07% (Figure 2).
 Economic growth in 2018 was the highest growth since 2013.
-In general, this performance shows the Indonesian economy remains solid, bearing in mind that at the same time the world economic growth in 2018 is on a slowing trend and global uncertainties are increasing (Bank Indonesia,

-2019).
-Indonesia has also succeeded in attracting a number of investments, both directly from foreign and domestic investors in the form of fixed capital.
-In addition, imports also certainly play a role in economic growth because Indonesia depends on imports, especially for primary good.
-Therefore, the author tries to build a hypothesis related to the relationship between remittances, Gross Fixed Capital Formation (PMTB), imports, and economic growth which certainly can provide input to policy makers.
+In general, this performance shows the Indonesian economy remains solid, bearing in mind that at the same time the world economic growth in 2018 is on a slowing trend and global uncertainties are increasing (Bank Indonesia, 2019).
+Indonesia has also succeeded in attracting several investments, both directly from foreign and domestic investors in the form of fixed capital.
+Also, imports certainly play a role in economic growth because Indonesia depends on imports, especially for primary goods.
+Therefore, the author tries to build a hypothesis related to the relationship between remittances, Gross Fixed Capital Formation (PMTB), imports, and economic growth which certainly can provide input to policymakers.

 The research of remittance has been still about the relation of causality between remittance and economic growth.
-Remittance studies generally depart from the assumption that remittance inflows (remmitance infloe) affect the level of economic growth in the recipient country.
+Remittance studies generally depart from the assumption that remittance inflows (remittance inflow) affect the level of economic growth in the recipient country.
 There are three perspectives in addressing these assumptions.
-The first group argues that remittances can have a positive impact on economic growth and prove it through empirical research (Giuliano & Ruiz-Arranz, 2009; Beck et al., 2007; Tahir et al., 2015; Sinha, et al., 2019).
-The second group questions these assumptions and argues that remittances can only affect economic growth under certain conditions or in relation to other variables (Issahaku & Amidu, 2018; Bettin & Zazzaro, 2011).
-The third group recognizes that remittances can have a positive impact on economic growth but also have a negative impact by reducing worker productivity (Sharma 2018; Chami et al., 2003).
+The first group argues that remittances can have a positive impact on economic growth and prove it through empirical research (Giuliano & Ruiz- Arranz, 2009; Beck et al., 2007; Tahir et al. 2015; Sinha et al. 2019).
+The second group questions these assumptions and argues that remittances can only affect economic growth under certain conditions or about other variables (Issahaku & Amidu, 2018; Bettin & Zazzaro, 2011).
+The third group recognizes that remittances can have a positive impact on economic growth but also have a negative impact by reducing worker productivity (Sharma, 2018; Chami et al., 2003).

-The interesting question is "Are external factors such as remittance affect toward economic growth in Indinesia?".
-To carry out the analysis, the research uses secondary data obtained from the World Development Indicator (WDI), which are economic growth, remittances, imports, and PMTB in the period 1980-2018.
+The interesting question is "Are external factors specifically remittance effect toward economic growth in Indonesia?".
+To carry out the analysis, the research uses data obtained from the World Development Indicator (WDI), which are economic growth, remittances, imports, and PMTB in the period 1980-2018.
 This paper also offers a renewal of the impact of remittances on economic growth in Indonesia by considering the period (short and long term).